neuralinterfacinglab/LabManual/README.md

-# Labmanual for the Neurotech group @UM
+# Labmanual for the Neural Interfacing Lab @UM

 Refer to the [wiki](https://github.com/neuralinterfacinglab/LabManual/wiki) for everything important.